 My aunt, who was a physician, delivered me into the world on my parents’ four-poster bed.
 Afterward, she said with a laugh: “This baby came out like an atom bomb.
 Let’s name her Hiroshima!”

 She was joking, of course.
 My aunt was a happy, sunny, woman who loved to laugh.
-My father had a sense of humour too — he named me Hiroshima.
+My father was a socialist, and the devastation of Hiroshima was one of the defining events of his life as it was for so many others.
+He named me Hiroshima.
 Years later, when I asked him why, he said: “So what happened there will be remembered.”

 For most of my childhood, my name was a boulder in my small belly.
 Nobody knew how to pronounce it.
 And no-one else had a name that carried such a weight of death and destruction.